-Minnie J., a 2018 Christianson Grantee and recent graduate from Harvard University, reflects on her involvement with a maternal health care project in Carabayallo, Peru after five months on the ground.
+Minnie J., a 2018 Christianson Fellow and recent graduate from Harvard University, reflects on her involvement with a maternal health care project in Carabayallo, Peru after five months on the ground.
 In a society draped by machismo, where many women find themselves isolated and caught in cycles of physical and emotional violence, the barriers to seeking and accessing mental health care in Carabayallo, Peru remain formidable.

 Nearly five months ago, I arrived at Socios En Salud (SES) a subsidiary of Partners in Health (PiH), with a desire to understand how maternal health interventions are translated from protocol into practice.
 Since then, I’ve had the opportunity to witness this process unfold within the Salud y Nutrición a Mujeres Embarazadas (SANAME) intervention, all the while taking on greater responsibility in my volunteer role and growing more familiar with the community of Carabayllo, Lima.

 Of the project’s three primary objectives—to support the clinical, nutritional, and emotional wellbeing of a cohort of 120 enrolled pregnant women—I’ve gained the most comprehensive understanding of SANAME’s work in maternal mental health.
 This area encompasses a wide range of activities and programmatic initiatives, namely Pensamientos Saludables ("Healthy Thoughts"), a cognitive-behavioral psychological intervention for women who screen positive for perinatal depression.